 Though all of the above are fantastic options for your New Orleans itinerary, here are a few more:

-- Cemetery tours: New Orleans is known for the ornate cemeteries around the city with grand mausoleums, some of which look nicer than some places I’ve stayed!
+- Cemetery tours: New Orleans is famous for the ornate cemeteries around the city with grand mausoleums.
+Some of these look nicer than some places I’ve stayed!
 I recommend Saint Louis Cemetery No. 1 to see the tomb of Marie Laveau, a famous mixed race Voodoo priestess.
 Though other cemeteries are free to explore, to see this one you’ll need to take a walking tour offered Monday through Saturday at 10am, 11:30am and 1pm, and Sunday at 10am.

-- City Park: To see beautiful Spanish moss-covered trees and beautiful old brick bridges, take a bus or Lyft to City Park, a massive green space with beignets at Morning Call (close to where the photo above was taken), walking paths and even an amusement park for kids.
+- City Park: To see beautiful Spanish moss-covered trees and beautiful old brick bridges, take a bus or Lyft to City Park.
+This is a massive green space with beignets at Morning Call (close to where the photo above was taken), walking paths and even an amusement park for kids.

 For more on what’s happening now, check out New Orleans’s official tourism website with event and festival info.